David Plouffe: 2008 Barack Obama presidential campaign

-Plouffe was the campaign manager for Obama's successful 2008 presidential campaign.
-He is credited with the campaign's successful overall strategy in the race (primarily against then-Senator Hillary Clinton) for the Democratic Party presidential nomination, to focus on the first caucus in Iowa and on maximizing the number of pledged delegates, as opposed to focusing on states with primaries and the overall popular vote.
+Plouffe was the campaign manager for Barack Obama's successful 2008 presidential campaign.
+He is credited with the campaign's overall strategy in the race (primarily against then-Senator Hillary Clinton) for the Democratic Party presidential nomination, to focus on the first caucus in Iowa and on maximizing the number of pledged delegates, as opposed to focusing on states with primaries and the overall popular vote.
 He is also credited by The New Republic for Obama's success in the Iowa caucus and for crafting an overall strategy to prolong the primary past Super Tuesday.
 The Chicago Tribune wrote "Plouffe was the mastermind behind a winning strategy that looked well past Super Tuesday's contests on Feb.
 5 and placed value on large and small states".
 Plouffe also maintained discipline over communications, including controlling leaks and releasing information about the campaign on its terms.
-Averse to publicity himself, Plouffe's control over the internal workings of the campaign avoided the publicly aired squabbles that tend to trouble campaigns.
+Personally averse to publicity, Plouffe's control over the internal workings of the campaign avoided the publicly aired squabbles that tend to trouble campaigns.

 In June 2008, when then-Senator Obama clinched the Democratic Party nomination, he thanked Plouffe for being the one "who never gets any credit, but has built the best political campaign, I think, in the history of the United States".
 In May 2008, David Axelrod praised Plouffe, stating he had "done the most magnificent job of managing a campaign that I've seen in my life of watching presidential politics.
 To start something like this from scratch and build what we have built was a truly remarkable thing".

-After winning the election on November 4, Obama credited Plouffe in his acceptance speech, calling him "the unsung hero of this campaign, who built the...best political campaign, I think, in the history of the United States of America".
+After winning the election on November 4, Obama credited Plouffe in his acceptance speech, calling him "the unsung hero of this campaign, who built the...best political campaign, I think, in the history of the United States of America."

 2009–2011

-Plouffe began working as an outside senior adviser to the Obama administration in January 2009.
+Plouffe began working as an outside senior advisor to the Obama administration in January 2009.

 His book The Audacity to Win: The Inside Story and Lessons of Barack Obama's Historic Victory, discussing management strategies and tactics that he used in the 2008 campaign, was published on November 3, 2009, and became a New York Times bestseller.

-He later issued a video challenge for Obama supporters to buy a copy of his book on December 8, 2009 to "Beat Sarah Palin" and her bestselling book for one day.
+He later issued a video challenge for Obama supporters to buy a copy of his book on December 8, 2009, to "Beat Sarah Palin" and her bestselling book for one day.

 Plouffe signed with the Washington Speakers Bureau to give paid speeches and plans to engage in non-government consulting work.

 In May 2009, Plouffe delivered the convocation address at Cornell University.